Sennoza/Line/README.md

 ```
 ---

-Line uses additive instance naming (foolishly) so your remote hierachy can be as many namespaces deep as you wish.
+Line uses additive instance naming <sub>(foolishly)</sub> so your remote hierachy can be as many namespaces deep as you wish.
 ---
 Simple API:
 ```lua